Benjamin Havens and Abigail Strong Havens Homestead with addition John Scudder Havens and Mary Pelletreau Havens Estate

 Shortly after the house was moved, the cedar roof was replaced, approximately 50 years ago.
 Currently, this roof has deteriorated to the point where it must be replaced.
 We have secured sufficient shingles and other necessary materials to do the roof.
 We need your continued support for additional funds to complete the purchase of materials and pay for labor to get the job done.

 Thank you for your support in the past.
-We look forward to your continued support in getting the new wood roof installed and the Havens Homestead secured for future generations.
+We look forward to your continued support of future restoration projects in securing the Havens Homestead for future generations.

 - Museum Shop open year-round, Saturday 10-4, Sunday afternoon